 The Bird Cherry tree has oval serrated leaves which are dark green on top and slightly paler underneath, their stalks are a form of guard for the tree as when it comes under attack by aphids they emit an aroma which attracts aphid eating insects!
 The leaves of this versatile Bird Cherry tree become a glorious red and orange colour in autumn.

-Preferring moist but not waterlogged planting conditions Bird Cherry tolerate and in fact favour limestone based soil.
+Preferring moist but not waterlogged planting conditions Bird Cherry trees tolerate and in fact favour limestone based soil.
 The trees also grows well at the edge of woodlands and is often to be found in churchyards.
-Bird Cherry trees are during these ecologically friendly times enjoying a rise in popularity for planting schemes in the smaller garden reaching a height of approximately 35ft (11metres) While most Cherry trees hail from Japan the Bird Cherry is actually a native to the UK.
+Bird Cherry trees are during these ecologically friendly times enjoying a rise in popularity for planting schemes in the smaller garden reaching a height of approximately 35ft (11metres).
+The best time to prune your cherry is during the late summer, into autumn and through winter.
+While most Cherry trees hail from Japan the Bird Cherry is actually a native to the UK.

 If you have a rabbit problem we strongly recommend protecting newly planted Bird Cherry (Prunus Padus) with spiral tree guards.
 We will supply full cultural instructions with your order.
 We also recommend Rootgrow and Bonemeal to help establish newly planted Bird Cherry trees, these may be found on the left hand menu.